-It’s time for the final leg of the Digital Superfecta.
-Over the past three weeks, we have looked at three of the four must-haves in order to successfully grow your digital revenues.
-We started by looking at how you can generate qualified leads online.
-Then we looked at what you must do to convert these leads to paying customers.
-Last week, we examined product management best practices.
-This week, we will focus on analytics.
+Over the past three weeks, we have looked at three of the four elements you need to successfully grow your digital revenues.
+We started by considering how you generate qualified leads online.
+Then we examined what you must do to convert these leads to paying customers.
+Last week, we dove into product management best practices.
+This week, we’ll focus on analytics.

 Does that word scare you?
 It shouldn’t.
 Analytics is why I love the digital world—everything you do is measurable!
 Using analytics gives you a license to fail!
 Why?
-Because you can run an experiment, measure the results, analyze what worked and did not work, course correct, then try again.
+Because you can run an experiment, measure the results, analyze what worked and what didn’t, course correct, then try again.
 It’s a virtuous cycle.

-In this article, I will describe a very simple, practical way to use analytics to drive your business.
-It comes down to a 7 step process.
+In this article, we’ll describe a very simple, practical way to use analytics to drive your business.
+It comes down to a seven-step process.

 Any good business strategy starts with a definition of your business model.
-How can you possibly measure your results if you don’t know what business you are in and how it works, so you know what metrics to look at.
+How can you possibly measure your results if you don’t know what business you’re in and how it works?
 I highly recommend buying and reading Business Model Analysis for the Entrepreneur to get a good framework for building your business model.
 It’s a low-cost investment in your organization’s future growth.

-In the article, Richard Hammermesh, Paul Marshall, and Taz Pirmohamed describe a process for building a “fishbone” diagram of your business model.
-This diagram methodically breaks down all the drivers of your business.
+In the article, Richard Hammermesh, Paul Marshall, and Taz Pirmohamed describe a process for building a fishbone diagram of your business model, designed to methodically break down all the drivers of your business.
 For example, here is a fishbone for The Grateful Dead:

 Look at your fishbone and decide where there is the most leverage.
 This is where you can make a small improvement that results in a large increase in total revenue.
-Then, look for areas of concern: where are you not sure you will do well or where there is a large chance of failure.
+Then, look for areas of concern: Where are you not sure you’ll do well?
+Or where is there a large chance of failure?
 What keeps you up at night?

 This step provides you with a list of the most important metrics to track—let’s call the items on this list your Key Performance Indicators (KPIs).
 Winnow your list down to between five and nine items.
 Anything more than that, and you’ll lose yourself in numbers that don’t matter and miss important warning signs from the KPIs that do count.